Q: If you could ask God any question, what would it be? and what would be the question that God asks in response?

 I have always wandered the spiritual hallways,

-Lit by Dhamma and Trinity, Brahman and Satori,
+Lit by Dharma and Trinity, Brahman and Satori,

 But they merely took me places I had not been.